wangzhenj321/Linux-Manual/blog/oh-my-zsh.md

 The installation for MacOS is almost same as Ubuntu 16.04, but the following exceptions should be handled.

-1. Install and use iTerm2 instead of Mac's terminal.
+1. Install and use [iTerm2](https://www.iterm2.com/) instead of Mac's terminal.

-2. Install [powerline fonts](https://github.com/powerline/fonts) and set font of iTerm2 to one type of powerline fonts.
+2. Install [powerline fonts](https://github.com/powerline/fonts) and set font of iTerm2 to one type of powerline fonts (Preferences).

     ![](../img/oh-my-zsh/set_powerline_font.png?raw=true)